fredericGette/wpi/README.md

 Unhandled Exception: System.Exception: Failed to open device. ---> System.Exception: Failed to open WinUSB device handle.
 ```

 The optional parameter `--repair` can be used when the phone is blocked in Emergency Download (EDL) mode.

+The parameter `--mass2normal` can be used alone to switch back from *mass storage* mode to *normal* mode.

 ## Drivers required